PDA Recommendations

 Carrier-locked devices

 Carrier-locked devices may not have the ability to unlock bootloader, putting their life at the mercy of the carrier & their maker.
-Once either deems them obsolete, you can't extend their life by installing custom ROMs, since there's no way to unlock the bootloader to begin with.
-Of course, some carrier locked PDAs (LG V30 is the only example I could provide) could unlock bootloader (by using an exploit), but they're rare.
+Once either deems them obsolete, you can't extend their life by installing custom ROMs, since there's no way to unlock the bootloader to begin with (except for cracking the sim/bootloader lock, maybe with some credit-based online tool).
+Of course, some carrier locked cellphones (non-T-Mobile US LG V30 is the only example I could provide) could unlock bootloader (by using an exploit), but they're rare.

-This indirectly translates to any & all PDA released with Android 10 (and beyond) out of the box.
-Since PDAs with dynamic partition are currently unable to modify system, vendor, & product partition (aside from installing custom ROMs, for now), you can't just debloat it as you wish.
+This indirectly translates to any & all cellphones released with Android 10 (and beyond) out of the box.
+Since cellphones with dynamic partition are currently unable to modify system, vendor, & product partition (aside from installing custom ROMs, for now), you can't just debloat it as you wish.
 However, there is work done to make super partition read/writeable, so you might want to wait & see.

-These so-called "gaming" PDAs such as Xiaomi BlackShark, ASUS ROG, Lenovo Legion, & Nubia Red Magic.
-They're not really gaming PDAs - they're actualy just decent networking PDAs with some gaming flairs, such as :
+These so-called "gaming" phones such as ASUS ROG, Lenovo Legion, Nubia Red Magic, Razer Phone, vivo IQOO, & Xiaomi BlackShark.
+They're not really gaming cellphones - they're actualy just decent networking phones with some gaming flairs, such as :

 - Fast displays, but mostly OLEDs

 Sure, OLEDs do have that turned-off blacks.
 However, in my opinion, having a display that's vulnerable to eventual burn-ins can suck.
-Why no manufacturers (other than Razer AFAIK) make "gaming" PDAs with HRR LCDs will always be a mystery (unless some of the answers include planned obsolescence).
+Why no manufacturers (other than Razer) make "gaming" cellphones with HRR LCDs will always be a mystery (unless some of the answers include planned obsolescence and/or profits).

 - No microSD - but dual SIM support.
-A good feature for "phone" PDAs, not so much for "gaming" PDAs (though most Android "games" tend to be online-only nowadays, unfortunately)
+A good feature for "phone" phones, not so much for "gaming" phones (though most Android "games" tend to be online-only nowadays, unfortunately)

-Razer's PDAs are an exception to this since those "gaming" PDAs support microSD.
-However, this still doesn't excuse the fact that Razer's PDAs only has 1 USB-C port (Razer 2 has wireless charging FWIW).
+Razer's phones are an exception to this since those "gaming" phones support microSD.
+However, this still doesn't excuse the fact that Razer's phones only has 1 USB-C port (Razer Phone 2 has wireless charging FWIW).

-- RGB lights that won't be visible to the "gamer", but present since it's a "gaming" PDA.
+- RGB lights that won't be visible to (and/or distract) the user, but present since it's a "gaming" cellphone.

-This is currently found on ROG Phone III, Legion (both "Pro" & Duel), BlackShark (up to BS2; BS3 & BS4 have them), & Razer "Phone" (both of them).
-For a "gaming" PDA, this is not a good move.
-On the BlackShark & Razer, the USB-C's the only plug available, so you'll have to either search for compatible 2-in-1 dongles, immerse yourself in the game while risking running out of battery, or play & charge without the audio immersion a headphone can offer (or use Bluetooth & suffer from audio latency).
-The Legion doesn't fare any better, despite having an extra USB-C port on the side, leaving you at the testing table for dongles (but at least there's still one charging port, so you don't need to search for 2-in-1 dongles I suppose).
-The ROG III is arguably the best approach, by including a fan with USB-C & headphone jack.
-Unfortunately, the fan can only work on ROG "gaming" PDAs due to their proprietary USB-C-based connector.
+This is currently found on ROG Phone III, Legion (both "Pro" & Duel), BlackShark (up to BS2; BS3 & BS4 have them, but BS5 re-drops the jack), vivo's IQOO, & all of Razer's phones.
+For a "gaming" phone, this is not a good move.
+On BlackShark, Razer, & IQOO, the only available physical port is the sole USB-C, so you'll have to either hunt for compatible 2-in-1 dongles, immerse yourself in the game while risking the battery running out without any way to charge it (Qi wireless charging doesn't help here as you need the device to stay still for wireless charging to work), or play & charge without the audio immersion a headphone can offer (or use Bluetooth & suffer from Bluetooth issues).
+The Legion doesn't fare any better, despite having an extra USB-C port on the side, leaving you at the testing table for dongles (but at least there's still one available USB-C port, so you don't need to search for 2-in-1 dongles I suppose).
+The ROG Phone III is arguably the best approach, by including an external fan with USB-C & headphone jack (assuming you get a brand-new one).
+Unfortunately, the fan only works on the ROG Phone III due to their proprietary USB-C-based connector.

-Personally, other than the ROG Phone II (since there's some custom ROMs & the ever-important inbuilt headphone jack), I don't want to recommend "gaming" PDAs, at least until someone out there makes an actual "gaming" PDA, with microSD, HRR LCD, inbuilt headphone jack, & active custom ROM support.
+Personally, other than the ROG Phone II (since there's some custom ROMs & the ever-important inbuilt headphone jack - 9/10/2023 late update : with ASUS' removal of bootloader unlock, I will no longer tolerate the ROG Phone II.), I can't recommend "gaming" phones, at least until someone out there makes an actual "gaming" cellphone, with microSD, high refresh (and touch reaction speed) LCD, inbuilt headphone jack, & active custom ROM support. (by the way I have a recipe ready for those who thinks they could manufacture one)

-This is my personal opinion - I cannot & will never (except for the Pixel 3 & Mi A2) use a PDA without a headphone jack (and PDAs without any kind of ports by eventual extension, should it exists) unless I have a very good reason to do so.
-Here's why I won't generally use and/or recommend PDAs without headphone jacks :
+This is my personal opinion - I cannot & will never (except for the Mi A2 & Pixel 3) use a device without a headphone jack (and device without any kind of ports by eventual extension, should it exists) unless I have a very good reason to do so (though in hindsight neither of the aforementioned devices are good for me).
+Here's why I won't generally use and/or recommend device without headphone jacks :

 - First things first for those Bluetooth shills - having a headphone jack does NOT prevent anyone from using Bluetooth headphones.
 On the other hand, not having a headphone jack forces the user to pay up for either Bluetooth headphones and/or dongles.

-- With PDAs without a headphone jack - USB-C audio is still a mess.
-Dongles may / may not work, depending on various technical factors.
-Also, most PDAs without headphone jacks (aside from the previously mentioned ROG III & Legion) tend to have only one USB-C port, so that one port's going to receive even more use, which leads to earlier port failure.
-Planned Obsolescence at their finest (and yes, it will get worse).
+- For wired audio with devices without a headphone jack - USB-C audio is still a mess.
+Whether they work or not depends on various factors, such as whether the phone and/or audio device has a DAC chip (among others I don't know).
+Also, most cellphones without headphone jacks (aside from the previously mentioned ROG Phone III & Lenovo Legion) tend to have only one USB-C port, so that one port's going to receive even more use, which leads to earlier port failure.
+Planned Obsolescence at their finest (and yes, it will get worse - Apple might release a portless iPhone to legally circumvent EU's latest USB-C mandate while also raising their profits; and the market will probably follow suit the year after Apple did it); and we still haven't even talked about the impact on nature.

-- Removing the headphone jack for more hardware features (bigger batteries, pop-up cameras, etc.) are bullshit - any manufacturer (or anyone with the required skills & resources) can always squeeze in a headphone jack if they want to.
-For example, Strange Parts has proven that you could technically add a headphone jack on an iPhone 7. (of course, this also comes with technical issues of their own)
+- Removing the headphone jack for more hardware features (bigger batteries, pop-up cameras, etc.) is one of the most obvious bullshit - any manufacturer (or anyone with the required skills and/or resources) can always add in a headphone jack if they want to.
+For example, Strange Parts has proven that you could technically add a headphone jack on an iPhone 7. (of course, this also comes with technical issues of their own, which remain unfixed to this day)

-- Bluetooth headphones are generally inferior compared to wired headphones in every way - let me list some of them.
+- Bluetooth headphones are generally inferior compared to wired headphones in every way (except for mobility maybe) - let me list some of them.

 - First of all - battery.
-Wired headphones never need any battery (unless it's a wired ANC headphone and/or has some sort of battery-powered audio processor), while wireless headphones need battery to run everything from wireless radios to the drivers.
-Over-ears will be able to last over 20 hours since their design allows them to put a bigger battery, but most truly wireless earbuds are not going to last more than 20 hours without a charging case.
+Wired headphones generally don't need battery to run (unless it's a wired ANC headphone and/or has some sort of battery-powered audio processor), while wireless headphones need battery to run everything from wireless radios to the drivers.
+On-ear & over-ear wireless headphones could last over 20 hours since their design allows them to have a bigger battery, but in-ears are not going to last more than 20 hours without a charging case.
+Oh yeah - they also charge with the same port as your device (usually, unless you get the ones that use Lightning / microUSB), so if your device's battery needs charging & you only have one cable (and/or that cable is also not compatible with your Bluetooth thingy), you simply do not get to charge them.

 - In terms of convenience - there's no contest.
-Wired headphones are a plug & play away from usage, while Bluetooth headphones need some initial connecting before usage, & a re-connecting in the likely case Bluetooth gets turned off on either device and/or Bluetooth headphone for any reason.
-Some Bluetooth headphones can automatically re-connect to the last PDA they're paired with (for example, AirPods with an iPhone, albeit using proprietary protocols), but there's plenty that don't.
-In addition, some Bluetooth headphones can be used wired, though you'll need to turn them on to make it sound like how they should sound.
+Wired headphones are a plug & play away from usage, while Bluetooth headphones need some initial connecting before usage, & a re-connecting in the likely case Bluetooth gets turned off on either device for any reason (not to mention it could randomly connect to something else).
+Some Bluetooth headphones can automatically re-connect to the last device they're paired with (for example; AirPods with an iPhone, albeit with proprietary protocols), but there's plenty that don't.
+In addition, some Bluetooth headphones (such as Sony WH-CH700N, an over-ear wireless headphone) can be used wired, though you'll need to turn them on anyway just to fully use the headphone, as they usually feature their own sound processors that the wired mode simply doesn't enable by default.

 I won't deny the mobility advantage wireless headphones offer (usually, there's no long cable to snag & break), but that still doesn't excuse its other flaws.

-- Sound latency, something you don't want to have when you're playing games.
-That's currently present only on Bluetooth headphones, & even the recent Bluetooth "gaming" headphones can't really fix this issue with their "gaming mode".
+- Sound latency, something you don't want to have when you're either playing games or watching videos (maybe ignorable if you're only using Bluetooth for music).
+That's currently present only on Bluetooth headphones, & even the recent Bluetooth "gaming" headphones can't really fix this issue with their "gaming mode" (it might get fixed in the future, but I don't daily drive Bluetooth headphones).

 You could bypass this issue if you're using the headphones' wired mode (if it's supported), but (again) unless you turn on the headphone (depends on the model, though most that I know does it), it won't sound as good as it's supposed to be.
-At that point, why not just use wired headphones?
+At that point, why not just use wired headphones (since they tend to be cheaper & better anyway)?

-- Lifelong hardness - both wired & wireless headphones aren't primarily designed to be repairable, as far as I know.
+- Lifelong hardness (or repairability?) - both wired & wireless headphones aren't primarily designed to be repairable, as far as I know.
 With wired headphones, there's no batteries to replace (unless you're running one with ANC), so lack of repairability might not suck as much (it still sucks, but at least you don't have to risk destroying it every few years just to replace the expired battery).
-As for wireless headphones, good luck replacing their batteries on your own, as .
+As for wireless headphones, good luck replacing their batteries on your own, as they are not commonly available (and some of them (mainly TWS earbuds) are unrepairable to the point it's cheaper to replace the earbuds themselves).
 Even if you managed to get one, actually applying it can be a challenge on itself (some headphones have soldered batteries).

 Universally recommended

-Hence, instead of truly recommending a PDA, I'd recommend what you should look for in a PDA, & in which condition as well.
+Hence, instead of truly recommending a cellphone, I'd recommend what you should look for, & in which condition as well.
+For more tips for cellphones, I recommend going here as well.

 Bootloader unlockable

-This is the most important factor in selecting a PDA.
+This is the most important factor in selecting a cellphone.
 However, many brands vary in their bootloader unlock protocol.

-Avoid PDAs with non-unlockable bootloaders, since you can't install custom ROMs and/or TWRP without unlocking the bootloader.
+Avoid cellphones with non-unlockable bootloaders, since you can't install custom ROMs and/or TWRP without unlocking the bootloader.

-Consider getting someone (a friend / family member) to help you if your PDA's bootloader unlock protocol requires an account & you refuse to make an account for it.
-This applies to plenty of brands, such as Xiaomi & Sony.
+Consider getting someone (a friend / family member) to help you if your cellphone's bootloader unlock protocol requires an account & you refuse to make an account for it.
+This applies to plenty of brands, such as Xiaomi.

 Bootloader unlock protocols can be divided into several types, such as :